What Is Spyware? Definition, Examples

-These spyware applications collect various passwords they can find on a targeted device.
-The types of collected passwords may include system login credentials, credentials stored on the web browsers and various other important passwords;
+These spyware applications collect different passwords they can find on a targeted device.
+The types of collected passwords may include system login credentials, credentials stored on the web browsers, and various other important passwords;

 Spyware has the ways of infection of your device the same as any other malware.
 The few infection techniques will include:

 Mobile spyware has been out there as long as we use smartphones.
 It’s significantly harder to detect them on mobiles because you can’t look them up if they are running in the background as you would do it on your laptop or desktop.
 Mobile spyware can come with legitimate apps recompiled with an injection of a malicious code, real malicious apps that pretend to be legitimate (often they will have names that will resemble real ones) or it can be apps with fake download links;

 Cybercriminals use trojans to deliver spyware or malware to a targeted device.
 Trojans are malware that pretends to be something it is not, so basically, they are not dangerous but rather what they will deliver to you, including spyware;